What is OmniLab Transactions

 Understand the receipt-challenge model from participant upload to operator review and reward unlock.

 Reward shoppers for what they actually buy, not just for tapping or clicking.
-With a receipt challenge, participation depends on a proof of purchase, so you can tie rewards to real spending at the merchants you choose.
+With a receipt game, participation depends on a proof of purchase, so you can tie rewards to real spending at the merchants you choose.

 A participant submits a receipt.
 OmniLab reads the purchase data from the photo, checks it against the rules you set, then either approves the receipt automatically or sends it to a reviewer before rewards become available.